Submitting your case for listing

 Note: A timeline is not a narrative of events but simply a list of date, time, participants, and a brief (no more than one or two line) description of what happened and where.
 See an example here.

 Giving the EJF a box of pleadings to assemble into a narration for posting is beyond our resources and the capabilities of our volunteers.
-You know your case, the circumstances, events, and who was involved why and when much better than we ever will.
+It is also extremely expensive if your attorney has to put all this information together for your case.
+You know your case, the circumstances, events, and who was involved why and when much better than we or your attorney ever will.
 We can't do it without your active participation and it is never fast or easy to put these narrations together.

 Note that we are not interested in cases where you simply didn't like the way the judge ruled.